AnastasiaKashnevich/Lu-scanner/README.md

-Testing of a scanner of the programming language Рысь.
+Testing of a scanner of the programming language Lu.